sui-potatoes/app/packages/grid/docs/grid.md

 ## Macro function `chebyshev_distance`

-Get a Chebyshev distance between two points.
+Get a Chebyshev distance between two cells.
 Chebyshev distance is the maximum of the absolute differences of the x and y coordinates.

 Example: